Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are perfectly crafted to misdirect.
-'Physical object, often made of paper, that contains written or printed material bound together' is an undeniable description of a 'book'.
-'Series of interconnected scenes used to convey a story or narrative through visual mediums' is a direct and clear description of a 'movie', with no interactive component implied that would link it to a 'video game'.
-They effectively point to the wrong choices.
+Both clues are excellent at misdirection.
+They strongly and convincingly point to the incorrect choices ('book' and 'movie') respectively, with highly specific details ('physical object, often made of paper, bound together' for book; 'series of interconnected scenes...through visual mediums' for movie) that are entirely unrelated to 'video game.'

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices